cisagov/pshtt/gce-scripts/README.md

     pshtt.
     - Follow directions under Updating data files above on how to get a roots.pem.
-    - domains must have the schema stripped of them and no trailing '/', such
+    - Domains must have the schema stripped of them and no trailing '/', such
       as:
       - domain.tld
       - subdomain.domain.tld